fredstro/hilbertmodgroup/paper.md

 finds an element, $A=\left(\begin{smallmatrix} a & b \\ c & d\end{smallmatrix}\right) \in \Gamma$ such that $Az=(az+b)/(cz+d)$
 belongs to a specific set, a so-called "fundamental domain".
-This type of algorithm was first introduced in the context of binary quadratic forms in the 18th century by Lagrange and others, with the main contribution published by Gauss in his famous *Disquisitiones Arithmeticae*.
+This type of algorithm was first introduced in the context of binary quadratic forms in the 18th century by Lagrange, Gauss and others, with the main contribution published by Gauss in his famous *Disquisitiones Arithmeticae*.

 A natural generalisation of the modular group over $\mathbb{Z}$